 How To Apply:

 Applications should be submitted online at the link below.
-The application consists of an “applicant information” section and a proposal.
+The application consists of three sections: applicant information, project information, and a proposal upload.
 Please read the instructions below carefully before applying.
+When submitting online, you will be asked to enter the following:

 - Your contact info